spatie/docs.spatie.be-old/resources/views/image/v1/introduction.md

 title: Introduction
 ---

-_This package (and documentation) are a work in progress.
-A stable release will be tagged early February_

 Image manipulation doesn't have to be hard.
 This PHP package makes it super easy to apply common manipulations to images like resizing, cropping and adding effects.

 For all availabe manipulations, please see the [overview](/image/v1/image-manipulations/overview).